Channel Football Club

-The Channel Football Club was an Australian rules football club that last played in the Old Scholars Football Association (Tas), also known as Old Scholars, from 2009 to 2015.
+The Channel Football Club is a former Australian rules football club that last played in the Old Scholars Football Association (Tas) in 2015.

-Previous to that it was a member of the Southern Football League from 1996 to 2008 and the Huon Football Association from 1967 to 1995.
+In its history, the club had been a playing member of the Huon Football Association from 1967-1995, the Southern Football League from 1996-2008 and lastly the Old Scholars Football Association from 2009-2015.

+The club, which had struggled for much of the previous fifteen years, went into recess owing to a lack of available players prior to the 2016 season and folded.

-The Channel Football Club's emblem was the Saints, although it changed to the Sharks from 2009 to 2015.
+The Channel Football Club's emblem for most of its history was the Saints.

+After quitting the SFL to join the Old Scholars FA in 2009, the club were required to change emblem to the Sharks due to St Virgils already claiming that emblem in that competition.

-Their home ground, Snug Park, was situated right alongside the beach at the end of Beach Road, Snug.
+The Channel Football Club were based at Snug Park, along with the Channel Cricket Club, the ground is situated right alongside the beach at the bottom of Beach Road, Snug.

-The Formation of Channel Football Club
+The formation of Channel Football Club

 The Channel Football Club was formed in 1967 after the disastrous 1967 Tasmanian bushfires, which decimated the Channel region.
 With the demise of the Margate, Kettering, Snug and Woodbridge Football Clubs, the Channel Football Club was formed to incorporate all four of these clubs, Channel would be lining up for the 1967 season in the Huon Football Association.
 Shortly afterwards, a set of red, white and black playing jumpers were donated to the club by the Longley Football Club, which would no longer be needing them as it had recently merged with Kingston (now Kingborough).
 Channel adopted the Saints emblem and Red, White & Black playing strip and were firstly based at Margate before moving to the club's present Snug Park headquarters.
 Channel left the Huon Football Association at the end of 1995 and joined the then STFL (now SFL) in 1996 whereby they won the League's inaugural Senior premiership.